 It takes all of us.
 Every gift makes a difference.

-As an independent school, we rely on gifts from our community to help bridge the gap between the cost of an RCDS education and tuition.
+As an independent school, we rely on gifts from our community to help bridge the gap between the cost of providing an RCDS education and tuition.
 Annual Giving also allows us to recruit and retain outstanding faculty, offer financial aid to deserving students, and fund programs in the arts, athletics, community service, and sustainability, to name a few.

 According to National Association of Independent School (NAIS) statistics, RCDS participation levels in annual giving far exceed national averages for independent day schools.
-For 14 consecutive years, 95 percent or more of current RCDS parents have supported annual giving, compared to just 62 percent nationally.
-In addition, RCDS alumni participation of 24 percent is more than 10 percentage points higher than the national average for independent day school alumni.
+For 19 consecutive years, 95 percent or more of current RCDS parents have supported annual giving, compared to just 66 percent nationally.
+In addition, RCDS alumni participation of 25 percent is more than 15 percentage points higher than the national average for independent day school alumni.

-Rye Country Day, like other educational institutions, is labor intensive and thus spends the major portion of its budget (68 percent) on salaries and benefits.
-As noted in the recently published strategic plan, Bold Vision 2020, the Board of Trustees is committed to attracting, supporting, and retaining an outstanding faculty and staff; therefore, competitive salaries and benefits are critical expenditures.
+Rye Country Day, like other educational institutions, is labor intensive and thus spends the major portion of its budget on salaries and benefits.
+The Board of Trustees is committed to attracting, supporting, and retaining outstanding faculty and staff, therefore, competitive salaries and benefits are critical expenditures.

 In addition, the Board continues to be committed to supporting the School's various diversity initiatives, including socio-economic diversity, through the RCDS financial aid program, which supports 16% of the student body with $5.9 million in need-based aid.
 This financial aid program is funded through restricted endowment funds, the operating budget, the RCDS Parents Association, and several other annual giving donations designated for financial aid.